pxai/fjs/document/content/functionaljs.md

 ## Example: format string
 In this scenario, we have three different functions that deal with strings:

-- `toLowerCase` converts a given string to lovercase
+- `toLowerCase` converts a given string to lowercase.
 - `firstToUpper` returns a string with the first character in uppercase.
 - `RemoveQuotes` removes quotes from a string.